eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 1. A digital twin consumer should utilize the `Invoke` operation to send a `show notification` command.

-### 1.2 Digital Twin Provider Implementation
+### 1.2 Implement the Operations for the Digital Twin Provider Interface

 You have defined your [digital twin provider interface](../../../samples/interfaces/sample_grpc/v1/digital_twin_provider.proto).
 Let's implement the functionality for the `Subscribe`, `Set` and `Invoke` operations.

-#### Sample Digital Twin Provider Implementation
+#### Implement the Operations for the Sample Digital Twin Provider Interface

-1. Reference the [Sample Digital Twin Provider Implementation](../../../samples/mixed/provider/src/provider_impl.rs).
+1. Reference the [code for implementing the operations for the sample digital twin provider interface](../../../samples/mixed/provider/src/provider_impl.rs).
 Please only consider the implementations for the `Subscribe`, `Set` and `Invoke` operations.

 1. Observe at the beginning of the code, where you see the import statement for the in-vehicle digital model that you have previously constructed in the [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md).